 The National Archives of Australia is committed to understanding Australia's culturally and linguistically diverse (CALD) population in order to build a more productive and socially cohesive Australia for all of us.
 As an Australian Government agency, the National Archives is responsible for developing and delivering policies, programs and services that are accessible by all Australians, responsive to their needs, and deliver equitable outcomes regardless of their cultural and linguistic backgrounds.

-The National Archives 2016–17 Multicultural Access and Equity report included specific Archives initiatives of outreach immigration touring exhibitions, a joint Archives and Australian Historical Association scholarship being awarded for Chinese merchants thesis work, visiting international delegations and cultural tours for diplomatic corps.
+The National Archives 2016-17 Multicultural Access and Equity report included specific agency initiatives of outreach immigration touring exhibitions, a joint National Archives and Australian Historical Association scholarship being awarded for Chinese merchants thesis work, visiting international delegations and cultural tours for diplomatic corps.